 The Consequences of Uncontrolled Anger

 As we mentioned earlier, anger is a normal and sometimes necessary response to effectively solving problems.
 Anger can also help us face obstacles.
-However, when uncontrolled anger can be destructive, sometimes causing a multitude of problems.
-This is especially true in the workplace and within our personal relationships.
+However, when uncontrolled anger can be destructive, sometimes causing many issues.
+This is especially true in the workplace and within our relationships.
 Anger in the workplace can threaten your job or career and even get you fired.

 More importantly, it can lead to a loss of trust and respect by coworkers and managers, which, in the long term, can make things even more frustrating.